 Prisons came under the charge of the Prisons Department.

-Former Vietnamese communist leader, Ho Chi-minh, was arrested by the British authorities in Hong Kong and was held in Victoria Gaol.
+Former Vietnamese leader, Ho Chi-minh, was arrested by the British authorities in Hong Kong and was held in Victoria Gaol.

 Victoria Gaol was briefly closed in 1937 after the prisoners were transferred to the newly-built Stanley Prison.
 It reopened in 1939 and part of the Victoria Gaol was turned into the Victoria Remand Prison.